ChenJianyunp/FPGA-Snappy-Decompressor/README.md

 Publication
 ------
-A work-in-paper is accepted in coference CODES+ISSS, will be public soon
+A work-in-paper is accepted in the coference CODES+ISSS, see: https://ieeexplore.ieee.org/document/8525953

 Working platform
 ----